ranibb/TypeScript-Playground/README.md

 * Run `npm start` for TypeScript execution and REPL (read–eval–print loop).

 ## Exercises

 ### Write EmployeeList as a Class (Done)

+Our task is to replace the interface and function by a class.

 ### Make the code generic, so it not only applies for employee data but any type of data (Done).